Clemex/chickadee/readme.md

 ## How it Works

-The basic logic for how the interpreter works:
+The basic logic for the Chickadee interpreter is:

 1. Define a grammar and parser using the Myna library
 2. Execute the generated parser on the input to generate an untyped abstract syntax tree (AST)